 BEFORE working in the garden, don't forget to take off your jewelry.
 Dirt and grit can get between the metal setting and the stone, making the jewelry look dull and potentially scratching the gemstone and the metal.

 REMOVE jewelry before ging in the pool.
-Many chemicals, including chlorine, can damage and discolor precious metals, and may also harm colored, soft and/or porous gemsstones.
-For example: Pearls, ops, turquoise, etc.
+Many chemicals, including chlorine, can damage and discolor precious metals, and may also harm colored, soft and/or porous gemstones.
+For example: Pearls, opals, turquoise, etc.

 CHEMICALS and jewelry don't mix!
 Many chemicals found in cleaners can damage your gold and silver jewelry, as well as gemstones.
 Chemicals may cause cracks and breaks as they weaken the bonds between alloys and allowing deterioration and pitting of the metal.